-Apple cider vinegar’s potential power to lower pH to boost hair health holds merit.
-A 2014 study on shampoo pH found that high alkalinity can contribute to hair friction, breakage, and dryness.
+Apple cider vinegar’s potential power to lower pH to boost hair health holds merit. on shampoo pH found that high alkalinity can contribute to hair friction, breakage, and dryness.

 The study argued that most hair care products don’t address hair pH when they should, and that most shampoos tend to be alkaline.
 As a highly acidic substance, ACV could help balance pH.
 By increasing acidity and lowering pH, it may support smoothness, strength, and shine.

 Apple cider vinegar’s antimicrobial powers are also well-supported by research.
 It could keep scalp problems related to fungus or bacteria at bay, thereby preventing itchy scalp.
 There’s no research or science behind dry scalp or dandruff support, however.

 There’s also no research proving that ACV contains alpha-hydroxy acid, though apples are known to contain it.
 Apples are also known to contain vitamin C, and yet the vitamin is undetectable in vinegar.